Portovenere: What to see and things to do

 You can also walk to Portervenere but bear in mind this is quite a hike.
 The walk from Riomaggiore to Portovenere is by far the most beautiful and should take around four hours.
 More information over here.

 Portovenere is a small town, and it shouldn't take you longer than a couple of hours to cover all of the key sights.

 These skinny, colourful and iconic houses which line the waterfront are one of Portovenere's most distinguishing feature.
 Whilst they may just look like pretty seaside houses, these buildings were built to defend the town against frequent raids from the Saracens and Pisans.
-The houses are high and compact, with small windows and no balconies, making it impossible for large boats to approach them previous to the building of the molo.
+The houses are high and compact, with small windows and no balconies, making it impossible to scale them.
 The oldest examples are at the furthest end of the promontory

 Suggestion: Once you’re off the boat, wander across the waterfront, past the palazzata, to the San Pietro Church which is located at the end of the promontory.

 The name ‘Portovenere’ is thought to reference an early temple dedicated to the Goddess Venus, which once stood in the place of the San Pietro Church.
 Built in the Paleo-Christian epoch, and later remodelled into the Gothic style, this small black and white church offers spectacular views of the rest of Portovenere and the Cinque Terre coastline

 Turn left for ‘Appias Cave’ or ‘Byron’s Grotto'